Workflow

 allows setting the allowable X-Forwarded-For

-header IPv4, IPv5, CIDR addresses, used to limit the trusted request using the service.
+header IPv4, IPv6, or CIDR addresses, used to limit trusted requests to the service.
 You can obtain the client's IP address through @(request.IP())

 .